sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/restapi-spec-with-openapi/README.md

 ## Contract Testing
 A service provider can build their implementation based on the  OpenAPI spec using their openapi.yaml file.
-Similarly the client can also build their request using the openapi yaml spec with the expected behaviors for handling responses.
+Similarly the client can also build their request using the spec with the expected behaviors for handling responses.

 There will also be need for validating that the service provider and consumer are programming to the contracts specified in the openapi.yaml spec file.
 To achieve this compliance a consumer can publish their expectations using a Pactbroker.
 In return the service provider can gurantee that their service implementation meets the consumer's expectation based on the specification also.